yehia67/documentation/hub/0.1/introduction/overview.md

 However, if a user fails to follow instructions correctly, you can [move funds from an address that's been withdrawn from](https://github.com/iotaledger/rpchub/blob/master/docs/hip/001-sign_bundle.md).

 ## Repository

-Jump directly to the Hub source code on [Github](https://github.com/iotaledger/rpchub)
+Go to the Hub source code on [Github](https://github.com/iotaledger/rpchub)